kallaics/gitops-demo/README.md

 mkdir -p apps/{base,prod,stg,dev} \
          clusters/{prod,stg,dev} \
          infrastructure/{base,prod,stg,dev} \
-         infrastructure/base/sources \
          flux-init/
 ```

 More information about the structure: [https://fluxcd.io/docs/guides/repository-structure/](https://fluxcd.io/docs/guides/repository-structure/)

-The `"sources"` directory will contains the Helm chart repository definitions.
-I assume we will use all of the sources in all environment.
-If you would like to separate it, maybe possible to create a `"sources"` directory inside of each environment specifc directory.

 Sample result of tree command: